sguox002/leetcode/leetcode-all.md

 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-738	Monotone Increasing Digits    		45.1%	Medium
+give a number N, find the largest number with monotone increasing digits. (<=)
+idea: 12321->12299 from right to left find the last position increase stops. for this one, ends at 3. we reduce it by 1
+->>

 <<-765	Couples Holding Hands    		55.0%	Hard
 N couples sit on 2N chairs. return the min swaps so that every couple sit side by side. couple (2i,2i+1)